Source: Cruise Junkie dot Com

 22.5.07

 Midnatsol Scandinavian Shipping Gazette reports more than 100 of the 600 passengers has been caught up in an novovirus attack.
-The virus attack began just before the weekend when 50 or so passengers suffered from vomiting and diarrhoea.
+The virus attack began just before the weekend when 50 or so passengers suffered from vomiting and diarrhea.
 The vessel arrived at Kirkenes on Monday ready for the return voyage to Bergen.
 Health officials have had an onboard inspection and have enforced more stringent sanitation measures.
 UPDATE MAY 30: Norway health officials say drinking water is likely the source of the illness outbreak.
 "Tests we have taken on board Midnattsol and Finnmarken indicate that systems meant to cleanse the water of virus and parasites function poorly," Tom Arne Hanssen of the government's food safety authority told Aftenposten.
 Illness

 30.1.07